From the vision to the details, Hiroki Nakamura has struck gold with his original “DRY DENIM®” technique for cult label visvim.

 When Hiroki Nakamura founded visvim sixteen years ago, the Japanese artisanal, workwear-inspired menswear brand rocked the industry with its niche folkwear designs.
 As long as he has been around, an underlying theme that has been consistent across Nakamura’s designs is drawing inspiration from the past.

-“The first time I started to get interested in clothing was when I saw a pair of vintage denim at a vintage clothing store during my early teenage years,” Nakamura recalled.
+“The first time I started to get interested in clothing was when I saw a pair of vintage denim at a vintage clothing store during my early teenage years,” Nakamura recalls.
 “I was immediately mesmerized by the distinct presence of authentic vintage items.”
 Whether it’s vintage Americana, Japanese Edo-era kimonos, Native American blankets, Amish patchwork fabric or French factory wear, Nakamura has continually used the past as inspiration for visvim’s collections.

 Arguably the cult folkwear brand’s most recognizable silhouette, visvim’s moccasin-inspired footwear quickly became highly coveted, as seen on many notable streetwear icons including John Mayer, A$AP Rocky and Kanye West.
 However, this was the result of much more than an aesthetically pleasing runway trend.
 When Nakamura was first introduced to reindeer suede, he immediately sought to learn more about how the material was really used.
 This led him to spend some time in Lapland, Finland to see exactly how the Sami, an indigenous Scandinavian group, used footwear made of reindeer suede and stuffed with hay to keep their toes warm all year round.

 Nakamura, who was born in Japan and now resides in Los Angeles, has carved out his own development processes that take this inspiration from the past and fuses it with his own creative insights and modern technology.
 This is what makes visvim so special.
 The simplistic application, the never ending curiosity and the intricate stories behind the products.